szpajder/dumphfdl/README.md

 - `sasl_password` (optional) - if SASL authentication is enabled, specify the password.

+Kafka supports other modes of authentication (eg. client certificates), but these are not supported today.

 See [the librdkafka manual](https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md) for more details on configuring security.

 Examples: